PlantNET Home DONATE TODAY | PlantNET Home | Search NSW Flora | Contact Us

 Photo D. Hardin

 Key edited by Peter G. Wilson and Kerry Gibbons 21 Jul.
 2020.
-Please let us know via the 'contact us' link on the green banner above if you notice any problems with this revised key.
+Please let us know via the 'contact us' link on the green banner above if you notice any problems with this key.

 Key to the species

-Sepals persistent; stem flanges absent
+Sepals persistent; stem flanges absent21

 Back to 1